Eastside Arts Initiative Grant Application

 The Eastside Arts Initiative (EAI) is a grant-funding program in partnership with LA Plaza de Cultura y Artes (LA Plaza) that supports innovative arts initiatives and furthers the arts in greater eastern Los Angeles County.

 While there are no specific creativity design mandates, the focus is on visual and performing arts programming such as music, theatre, poetry, cinema and cultural initiatives reaching a diverse, underserved and multi-ethnic participant and audience base.

 - $2,000 to $10,000 Non-match grant (may apply through fiscal agent)

-The EAI encourages strategic and “out of the box” thinking for sustainable “arts initiatives” that significantly impact underserved, art-poor communities and artists in eastern Los Angeles County.
-(The Southeast is an area of concern, but grant funding is not limited to this area).
+The EAI encourages strategic and sustainable “arts initiatives” that significantly impact underserved, art-poor communities and artists in eastern Los Angeles County.
+(The Southeast is a priority area, but grant funding is not limited to this area).
 Based on input from focus sessions, previous grant applicants, grantees, artists, community advisors and others, the EAI’s current grant funding includes three main priorities:

 - Community Arts Programming

-- Improve access to impactful and long-lasting programming arts programming.
+- Improve access to impactful and long-lasting arts programming.

 - Increase meaningful long-lasting arts programming for all ages.

 - Support opportunities for start-up incubation organizations and initiatives that increase local arts & cultural programming.

 - Development of Artists and their Work